Understanding the DCPP Process and risk profiles

 - Certification is cheaper than paying the cost of a cyber breach.
 Cyber Breaches 2017 report indicated this cost is on average £1,340 per instance.

-- Certification can be obtained from a range of providers, for example, DCI offers this from £300 ex Vat for the base level certification.
+- Certification can be obtained from a range of providers, for example, Cyber Essentials Online offers this from £300 ex Vat for the base level certification.

 - Cyber Essentials certification shows to us and your suppliers that you take data security seriously.